rdiazrovira/demo/README.md

           bin/golangci-lint run
 ```

-And finally, enable dependency tracking, with the following command:
+Finally, enable dependency tracking, with the following command:

     go mod init example/app

+Now, the sample app is ready to be pushed into the repository, and deployed.

 **Step 2: Creating a repository**